For the UK immunisation schedule please see the National Immunisation Schedule. Please visit our fees page for prices of all immunisations.

 The shingles vaccine (Zostavax) is available for patients over the age of 50.

 Chickenpox immunisation is used for primary vaccination of children from 12 months of age and adults to protect against varicella-zoster infection (chickenpox).
 The vaccine may prevent or reduce the severity of chickenpox disease if it is given within 3-5 days of exposure to someone with the disease.
-Usually given at 13 months but can be given at any time after this.
+This vaccine is usually given at 13 months but can be given at any time after this.
 Two doses 6 weeks apart are required.

 Travel Advice & Vaccinations

 Our travel advice service is available every working day and is staffed by doctors and trained travel nurses.
 We are a registered yellow fever centre.

 If you know what vaccinations are required, an appointment can be booked directly with the nurse.
 In this appointment the nurse will ask where your have taken your advice from.
 If additional vaccines are needed we will charge for the cost of the advice and the vaccination.

 If you are not certain about what vaccinations are needed, we ask that you complete a travel planning questionnaire and book a travel consultation to discuss and administer the necessary vaccinations.